 This dual degree program is designed for students who are interested in the professional practice of planning in a Latin American context.
 The Community & Regional Planning program is dedicated to planning and advocating for sustainable communities and ecosystems throughout the Southwest region and Latin America.
 MALAS/MCRP students learn to assist Latin American communities to create community-based plans and programs that sustain and enhance their culture, resource base, built environment and economic vitality.
 The program promotes participatory processes that respond to community identities and development needs.

-The program requires a minimum of 54 credit hours of graduate credit (compared to 72 credit hours if the two degrees were pursued separately).
+The MA in Latin American Studies and MCRP dual degree program requires a minimum of 54 credit hours.
 The required graduate credit hours include:

 - CRP 578, a 3 credit hour bridge seminar;

 - 16 credit hours of Community and Regional Planning coursework: CRP 500, 511, 536, 580, 587;